 Fig 3 - Security Rule created

-Now your Rule has been created then you can specify what Actions are to take place when the Rule is triggered, in this instance you wish to set a specific Security Group or Groups.
-In the Action tab press [New] to launch the Action pop up.
+Once your Rule has been created, you can specify what Actions are to take place when the Rule is triggered.
+In this instance, you wish to set a specific Security Group or Groups.
+In the Action tab, press [New] to launch the Action pop up.

 Fig 4 - Security Action Type